 There are other window security devices you can consider, such as window security alarms, magnet sensors, etc. You can add these window security devices after you've installed a solid window security camera.

 All in all, a security camera should top your choice when you want to make your home and windows safe without using iron bars.
-Even you have a front door crank out window, a security camera can make it unbreakable to the greatest degree.
+Even you have a front door crank out the window, a security camera can make it unbreakable to the greatest degree.

-You can consider the below simple ways to harden your window glass and protect your rental house’s windows.
+Consider the below simple ways to harden your window glass and protect your rental house's windows.

 Tip 1.
 Cover Windows with Protective Film